timothyquan/archiver/README.md

 # ARCHIVER
-Simple script to archive files from a of a specified age from a source to destination while maintaining folder structure.
+Simple script to archive files a of a specified age from a source to destination while maintaining folder structure.

 Writes log to destination folder, or if the action is 'delete', log goes in the source folder.